FinleyRowles/PaDI-Project/README.md

-# STM32 Seven Segment Display Name Project
+# STM32 Programming and Digital Interfacing project (First Year)

 ## Overview
 This project is a **Programming and Digital Interfacing** assignment that uses an **STM32 microcontroller** to display a name on a **seven-segment display**, one character at a time.
 The system includes two push buttons: